A Light in the Darkness: Reflections on the Origins of Nordic Lucia Traditions

 |"Freja" by John Bauer|

-Or, if we lift the veil, is Lucia really related to the Celtic Goddess Bridie, once known here as Braido?
+Or, if we lift the veil, is Lucia really related to the Celtic Spring Maiden Bridie, once known here as Braido?
 Another name for Lucia in Swedish is Lussebrud and she really does look like a bride, dressed in white with a red ribbon tied around her waist.
 Like Lucia, Bridie is often described as a young maiden dressed in white.
 She is a Maiden of Abundance, Bride of the Sun, and she is celebrated for coming with light, fire and the first signs of spring after a long winter.

 I am also reminded of Beaivi-nieida, Daughter of the Sun, who is described in Sámi folklore as a beautiful young maiden with shining golden hair, shining like “the sun itself,” and who has a herd of magical white reindeer.
 This shining maiden with her herd of reindeer has many similarities with Braido/Bridie, who is also described as being accompanied by a white cow…